Share this post

 We burbled further south on Highway 5.
 The bikes purred.
 There’s just something about a single that says all is well with the world.
 And all was that fine day.

-Dinner in along the Malecon in San Felipe that evening was fun.
+Dinner along the Malecon in San Felipe that evening was fun.
 It had grown cold again, but it was not the bitter cold of Pine Valley.
 We looked out into the dark over the Sea of Cortez, knowing we had been carried to this spot by our Janus motorcycles.
-We had Tecate cerveza, con sal, with a wedge of lime.
+We had Tecate Cerveza, con sal, with a wedge of lime.
 Devin ordered a bowl of guacamole.
 Chips and salsa were before us.
 They say you truly know the limits of your self-control when the chips and salsa are in front of you.
 I had none (self-control, that is).
 It was a wonderful dinner.

 “So how does it feel,” I asked Devin, “knowing that you’re riding a motorcycle you designed and built, being in a place like this?”

 Devin smiled.
 “It feels good,” he answered.
-He ordered another Tecate, one of the life’s grand treats, bottled in a city we had ridden through just that morning.
+He ordered another Tecate, one of life’s grand treats, bottled in a city we had ridden through just that morning.

 We were up early the next day, and we were on our way diagonally across Baja to Ensenada.
 We owned the road; there were almost no other vehicles on Highway 3 that morning.
 The photo ops were great.
 The scenery was impressive.
 We stopped for fuel at a Pemex in Valle Trinidad.
 It was grand, as riding a motorcycle in Baja always is.
 We rolled on for 70 miles and entered Ensenada from the southeast.
 It was a heavily-littered area and the traffic soon grew heavy.
 We caught glimpses of the Pacific Ocean.
-We passed an intersecting road that entered Highway 3 at an angle at least 45 degrees steep.
+We passed an intersecting road that entered Highway 3 at an angle of at least 45 degrees steep.
 I wondered how any vehicle could make it up such a grade, stop, and then enter our roadway.
 Ah, Mexico.
 I love it.

 We rolled into Tecate late that third night.
 The Janus motorcycle’s headlight is impressive; it did a much better job than I expected.
 The El Dorado hotel had no vacancies, so it was on to the Hacienda (a mile further up Benito Juarez Boulevard), and we were in luck.
 Dinner that night was Chinese food.
 Yep, Chinese food in Mexico.
 Chinese restaurants abound in Mexico, and they are excellent.